-Where not prohibited by an investment management agreement and/or the Offering Documents, an account pursuing any of the mandates set forth in Item 5, Fees and Compensation is permitted to trade derivatives, although not all will do so regularly.
+Where permitted by an investment advisory agreement and/or the Offering Documents, an account pursuing any of the investment strategies set forth in the chart at the beginning of this Appendix A can trade derivatives, although not all will do so regularly.
 Derivatives can be highly volatile and involve risks in addition to, and potentially greater than, the risks of the underlying indicator(s).
-Gains or losses from derivatives can be substantially greater than the derivatives' original cost, and can sometimes be unlimited.
+Gains or losses from derivatives can be substantially greater than the derivatives' original cost and can sometimes be unlimited.
 Derivatives can involve leverage.
 Derivatives can be complex instruments and can involve analysis and processing that differs from that required for other investment types used by an account.
 If the value of a derivative does not change as expected relative to the value of the market or other indicator to which the derivative is intended to provide exposure, the derivative may not have the effect intended.
 Derivatives can also reduce the opportunity for gains or result in losses by offsetting positive returns in other investments.
 Derivatives can be less liquid than other types of investments.
 Derivatives are also subject to the credit risk of the counterparty, as described in more detail above.